-Pierce College Military Program offers services at three Education Centers on Joint Base Lewis-McChord to meet the educational needs of active-duty military personnel, their family members, veterans, and civilians.
-Five accelerated eight-week terms are offered per year, which differ from the quarterly schedule of Pierce College Fort Steilacoom and Puyallup.
+Pierce College at Joint Base Lewis-McChord offers services at two Education Centers on the installation to meet the educational needs of active duty personnel, their family members, veterans and civilians.
+Eight-week face-to-face sessions, which differ from the tenweek sessions at Pierce College Fort Steilacoom and Puyallup, are offered several times during the academic year.
 Classes are held in the evenings, at lunch times, mornings, afternoons, and on Saturdays.
-Programs in Emergency Medical Services, such as EMT-Basic, are offered at the Hawk Education Center on Fort Lewis-North.
+Programs in Emergency Medical Services, such as EMT-Basic, are offered at the Fort Steilacoom campus.

-In addition to face-to-face course options, the Military Program offers a robust online program, primarily self-directed courses in a ten-week format.
-Enrollment dates are continuous throughout the year, providing maximum flexibility for servicemembers.
-Several degree options, including the Associate in Arts-DTA, can be completed in the online format.
+In addition to face-to-face course options, the Military Program offers a robust online program, providing maximum flexibility for service-members.
+Several degree options, including the Associate of Arts-DTA, can be completed in the online format.

-Offices at Stone Education Center on Fort Lewis-Main and McChord Education Center on McChord Field provide full services, including Advising, Registration and Testing.
-Advising Services are offered on a rotational basis at the Hawk Education Center on Fort Lewis-North.
+Offices at Stone Education Center on Fort Lewis-Main and McChord Education Center on McChord Field provide full student support services, including Advising, Registration and Testing.